alejandrovpm/tips-KUL/Editors.md

 ##ATOM

-Atom is a GREAT editor in which you can install additional plugins and include more functionalities to write your code (in many languages), depending on your necessities.
+Atom is a GREAT editor in which you can install additional plugging and include more functionalities to write your code (in many languages), depending on your necessities.

 It also works fine with high-resolution monitors in contrast to other editors/IDEs such as Eclipse, where the icons look tiny.